eggheadio/egghead-instructor-center/README.md

 # egghead.io instructor center

-### dev notes

-### TODO

-> We've made it so that shared resolves the same way with webpack modulesDirectories.
-This way you don't have to require('../../../../../../../../../../shared/Avatar') you can simply do require('components/Avatar') no matter where you are.

-Implement this?
-Does that mean we need to eject create-react-app?

 ## Structure
 We have an `App` that is a React component, composed of many other React components.
 Some of those components are designated as **screens**, which are connected components that manage state and usually represent a route within the application.
 Screens are composed of additional screens (sub-routes) and components.